-This report analyzes the direct and indirect impacts caused by jobs lost from Covid-19 and projects the future recovery of those jobs in Broward, Miami-Dade, and Monroe counties.
-The SFRPC and TBRPC used a Pre-Covid-19 baseline forecast as a control.
-The Pre-Covid-19 baseline is not an official REMI forecast but could be used as a reasonable baseline, assuming COVID-19 never happened.
-To account for the impacts of Covid-19, the March RSQE 2021 updated national forecast was used.
-The March RSQE 2021 Forecast is based on the 2019-2020 historical data from the U.S. Bureau of Economic Analysis released on January 28, 2021, The U.S. Economic Outlook for 2020-2022 from the University of Michigan's Research Seminar in Quantitative Economics (RSQE) released on February 19, 2021, and The Budget and Economic Outlook: 2021 to 2031 from CBO released in January and February 2021.
+TBRPC analyzed the direct and indirect job loss impacts from Covid-19 and projected the future recovery of jobs in Broward, Miami-Dade, and Monroe counties using the REMI Model.
+TBRPC used a Pre-Covid-19 baseline forecast as a control.
+The Pre-Covid-19 Baseline is not an official REMI forecast but could be used as a reasonable baseline, assuming COVID-19 never happened.
+To account for Covid-19, TBRPC used the March RSQE updated national forecast.
+The March RSQE Forecast is based on the 2019-2020 historical data from the U.S. Bureau of Economic Analysis released on January 28, 2021, The U.S. Economic Outlook for 2020-2022 from the University of Michigan's Research Seminar in Quantitative Economics (RSQE) released on February 19, 2021, and The Budget and Economic Outlook: 2021 to 2031 from CBO released in January and February 2021.